 It’s half term next week.
 Don’t panic.
 Workingmums.co.uk has some ideas for what to do if it has crept up on you unexpectedly, given summer term is notoriously short.

 Summer term seems to go by in a flash.
 It might be the bank holidays, but from the Easter holidays to half term is just a hop, skip and a jump.
 If you’re in Scotland you may already be gearing up for the long summer holiday in around a month’s time.
-The way the weeks speed past may mean you are underprepared for the week off and may be left to patching together a holiday plan.
-It may be that the school has also helpfully tacked on a couple of inset days as well just to make it that bit more of a challenge.
+The way the weeks speed past may mean you are underprepared for the holidays and may be left to patching together a holiday plan.
+Perhaps your school has also helpfully tacked on a couple of inset days as well just to make it that bit more of a challenge.
 So how can you get through it?
 Workingmums.co.uk has some advice.

 1. Fall back on family, if there are any around.
 Make links with distant relatives on Facebook, approach second cousins and remember that it takes a village to bring up a child.
 Everyone counts.
 In the main, it will probably come down to your partner, if you have one and any other family who live in the vicinity.
 If you can, divvy up half term between a number of family members to spread the load.